WSPR TV User Guide

 A summary of telemetry is displayed in the control panel below the parameter fields.
 These should be self-explanatory.
 The track updates automatically every 10 minutes (unless end_date is in the past or the dnu URL parameter was used), and the time of the next update is shown in light yellow.

-There is an easter egg of sorts included in the Flight Synopsis panel -- clicking the distance value (25313 mi in the example above) will toggle units from imperial to metric or vice versa.
-This preference will be remembered if you return to the page later.
+Some of the values in the Flight Synopsis also serve as toggles -- clicking on the distance, altitude, or speed (e.g. 25313 mi in the example above) switches units from imperial to metric or vice versa.
+Clicking on (12m ago) in the example above toggles UTC time display.
+These preferences will be remembered if you return to the page later.

 Allowing the map to update itself is by far the most efficient way to view real-time data.
 Do not refresh the page via the browser -- doing so results in considerably more load on WSPR Live servers.
 Periodic updates are already timed to occur at the optimal time -- roughly 75 seconds after the last message in a TX sequence is received (it takes some time for WSPR messages to trickle into the WSPR Live database).